 23 Mar Sex Education – where are we at?

-However, several studies show that young people are not feeling equipped to manage the issues arising they face when starting intimate relationships and sexual relations and that sex education through their parents is mainly non-existent and that schools are not going much beyond the physical functionalities of the reproductive organs and the use of contraceptive methods.
+Several studies show that young people are not feeling equipped to manage the issues arising when they face starting intimate relationships and sexual relations, that sex education through their parents is mainly non-existent and that schools are not going much beyond the physical functionality of the reproductive organs and the use of contraceptive methods.

-Therefore a multidimensional approach to sex education within the bigger context of the education system is needed.
-One that has the understanding that there can only be an approach that takes into account the whole well-being of the young, developing body awareness through self-care.
+A multidimensional approach to sex education within the bigger context of the education system is needed: one that has the understanding that this can only be an approach that takes into account the whole wellbeing of the young, developing body awareness through self-care.
 Sex education is about the whole body and how we relate to our body, building first of all a loving relationship with ourselves and from there with others.